Skip to main content

 Surgery for a Cancer of Unknown Primary

 Surgery may be an option if the cancer is found only in the lymph nodes or in one organ, where the surgeon may be able to remove it all.
-However, there’s still a chance that the cancer may be elsewhere in the body.
+However, there’s still a chance that the cancer may be somewhere else in the body.
 If you are considering surgery as a treatment option, it’s important to understand how likely it is to help you.

 The type and extent of surgery will depend on where the cancer is and how extensive it is.
 If surgery is used, it may be followed by radiation therapy and possibly chemotherapy to try to kill any remaining cancer cells in the body.